 Adequate spare clothing should be carried.
-The clothing should be applicable to the prevailing conditions and suitable for use in a bivvy bag to prevent hypothermia.
+The clothing should be applicable to the prevailing conditions and suitable for use in a bivvy bag to prevent hypothermia and/or hyperthermia.

 A packed lunch and equipment for providing a hot drink (may be a vacuum flask) should be carried.